wp-plugins/currently-reading/readme.txt

 = 2.0 =

-* Fixed a potentially embarassing issue with generated HTML
+* Fixed a potentially embarrassing issue with generated HTML

 = 3.0 =